 Buying Guide for the Best Router For Spectrum Internet

-BandsRouters can operate on different frequency bands, typically 2.4 GHz and 5 GHz.
-Dual-band routers support both bands, while tri-band routers add an additional 5 GHz band.
-The 2.4 GHz band offers longer range but slower speeds, while the 5 GHz band provides faster speeds but shorter range.
-Tri-band routers are ideal for households with many devices, as they can reduce congestion and improve performance.
-For most users, a dual-band router is sufficient, but if you have many high-bandwidth devices, a tri-band router may be beneficial.
+Number of BandsRouters can operate on different frequency bands, typically 2.4 GHz and 5 GHz.
+Dual-band routers use both frequencies, while tri-band routers add an additional 5 GHz band.
+The 2.4 GHz band offers longer range but slower speeds, while the 5 GHz band offers faster speeds but shorter range.
+Tri-band routers can help reduce congestion if you have many devices.
+For most users, a dual-band router is sufficient, but if you have a lot of devices or do heavy streaming and gaming, a tri-band router might be better.

 FAQ